-During the prior fiscal year, the District entered into a settlement agreement with a new Landowner, Thoroughbred Classics, LLC ("TC") whereby TC would pay the District for a portion of the past due assessments on the lots owned and make the delinquent assessments on such lots current.
+During a prior fiscal year, the District entered into a settlement agreement with a new Landowner, Thoroughbred Classics, LLC ("TC") whereby TC would pay the District for a portion of the past due assessments on the lots owned and make the delinquent assessments on such lots current.
 Pursuant to the agreement, the District is to collect delinquent assessments for the 1999C and 2005 debt service funds in the amounts of \$19,896, \$61,154, and \$60,000 for unpaid accrued interest.
-The agreement provides for TC to pay O & M assessments on the 34 units beginning with the current fiscal year.
-The amounts were collected during the current year.
+The agreement provides for TC to pay O & M assessments on the 34 units beginning with October 1, 2021.
+All requirements of the agreement were current as of September 30, 2023.